oDinZu/SharpeTronics.com/collections/_posts/2021-01-03-welcome-to-an-appalachian-technology-company.md

 ---
+updatedAt: 2022-10-11T22:16:18.403Z
 layout: post
+title: Welcome To An Appalachian Technology Company
+subheading: Where light travels at high altitudes.
+slug: welcome-to-an-appalachian-technology-company
 date: 2021-01-03
 author: Charles
 banner_image: /uploads/wv_seneca_rocks_sky_0d5928baa9.webp
-banner_image_alt: WV Sky Seneca Rocks
-title: Welcome To An Appalachian Technology Company
-sub_heading: Where light travels at high altitudes.
-tags: Celebration,
+banner_image_description: An image of the night sky in West Virginia.
 category: Company
+tags: Celebration, Linux, Open Source, Technology,
 ---
 Welcome to SharpeTronics, where light travels at high altitudes.
 We are a mountain made company in the Appalachians of West Virginia that strives with software and hardware technologies.
 We are statewide leaders in our area of expertise and invite you to support local business.